emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 * __Combat Abilities:__
   * __Shield Bash:__ _(Cost 1)_ Use an offhand action to shield bash an enemy, dealing 1d4 damage and staggering them if they fail a contested strength check.
-A staggered enemy looses one of its actions.
+A staggered enemy loses one of its actions.
 At level 4, damage increases to 1d8.
 At level 8, damage increases to 1d10.
 At level 12, damage increases to 1d12.
   * __Ready Stance:__ As an offhand action, ready your stance.
 One time you are attacked before your next turn, counterattack.